Tigers vs. Twins Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- Sonny Gray (4-1) will take the mound for the Twins, his 14th start of the season.
+- The Twins' Joe Ryan (7-3) will make his 14th start of the season.

 |Opponent